tale-toul/OCPonpremviaACM/README.md

 Run the installer on the first env to install the mirror registry remotely on the second env.

-The DNS name for the mirror registry service is the bastion's public hostname on the second environment, and the port where the service listens for requests, if no port is specified the default is 8443, the protocol is HTTPS regardless of the port.
+The variable **--quayHostname** gets assigned the DNS name for the mirror registry service is the bastion's public hostname on the second environment and the port where the service listens on for requests, if no port is specified the default is 8443, the protocol is HTTPS regardless of the port.

 `--quayHostname bastion-995pv.995pv.dynamic.opentlc.com:443`

-A directory inside the partition where the images will be storage is the one associated with the disk added earlier
+The variable **--quayStorage** gets assigned a directory inside the partition created earlier, where the images will be storaged

 `--quayStorage /var/mirror-registry/data`

-Because this is a remote installation from the first environment into the second environment, the connection parameters for the second environment are needed:
+Because this is a remote installation from the first environment to the second environment, the connection parameters for the second environment are needed:

  * If the mirror registry listens on port 443, because this is a privileged port the remote user must be root:

 	`--targetHostname bastion-995pv.995pv.dynamic.opentlc.com --targetUsername root -k ~/.ssh/mirror-root`

  * If the mirror registry listens on port 8443 or other non privileged port the remote user can be lab-user:

 	`--targetHostname bastion-995pv.995pv.dynamic.opentlc.com --targetUsername lab-user -k ~/.ssh/mirror-unprivileged`

-Run the full installer command
+Run the installer command:
 ```
-<first env>$ ./mirror-registry install --quayHostname bastion-vhnwk.vhnwk.dynamic.opentlc.com:443 --quayStorage /var/mirror-registry --targetHostname bastion-vhnwk.vhnwk.dynamic.opentlc.com --targetUsername root -k ~/.ssh/mirror-root
+<first env>$ ./mirror-registry install --quayHostname bastion-vhnwk.vhnwk.dynamic.opentlc.com:443 --quayStorage /var/mirror-registry/data --targetHostname bastion-vhnwk.vhnwk.dynamic.opentlc.com --targetUsername root -k ~/.ssh/mirror-root
                                                                                                                                                                                                  __   __
   /  \ /  \     ______   _    _     __   __   __                                                                                                                                               / /\ / /\ \   /  __  \ | |  | |   /  \  \ \ / /
 / /  / /  \ \  | |  | | | |  | |  / /\ \  \   /                                                                                                                                               \ \  \ \  / /  | |__| | | |__| | / ____ \  | |